A Guide to creating an Image Map using JavaScript

 Testing and Troubleshooting

-After setting up the image map and adding interactivity, it's crucial to test and troubleshoot any issues.
+After setting up the image map and adding interactivity, testing and troubleshooting any issues is crucial.
 Here are some tips for effective testing:

-• Ensure that the coordinates of the areas are accurate and correspond to the desired regions.
+• Ensure that the coordinates of the areas are accurate and correspond to the respective regions.

-• Verify that the destination URLs and alt text are correctly assigned to each area.
+• Assign and verify that the destination URLs and alt text to each area.

-• Test the interactivity by clicking on different areas and confirming that the expected actions are triggered.
+• Test the interactivity by clicking on different areas to confirm the expected trigger actions.

 • Check browser compatibility to ensure your image map works well across different platforms.